 - a.
-To ensure laminar flow the Particulate Matter monitoring systems (CEMS) shall be installed at a distance at least at 8 times the stack diameter downstream and 2 times stack diameter upstream from any flow disturbance.
-(Extractive CEMS can be installed at 4 times of stack diameter downstream) - In rare cases the PM CEMS analyzer can be installed at a distance at least 4 times the stack diameter downstream from any flow disturbance; however, correction for stratification shall be made.
-The calibration may be more difficult in these cases and the full scale calibration shall cover all working

-- loads and atleast 12 (triplicate sample at 25%, 50%, 75% and 100% load) sampling shall be carried out for dust factor. - b.
+To ensure laminar flow the Particulate Matter monitoring systems (CEMS) shall be installed at a distance at least at Eight times the stack diameter downstream and Two times stack diameter upstream from any flow disturbance. - In rare cases, when the PM CEMS analyzers are installed at a distance atleast four times the stack diameter downstream from any flow disturbance; however, correction for stratification (pl. refer para 4.1.1) shall be made.
+The full scale calibration shall cover all working loads and atleast 12 (triplicate sample at 25%, 50%, 75% and 100% load) sampling shall be carried out for dust factor. - b.
 CEMS devices shall be installed at minimum 500mm below from the port hole designed for manual sampling. - c.
-All measurement ports into the stack shall be as per CEMS system requirement. - d.
+All measurement ports into the stack shall be as per CEMS system requirement.

+- d.
 Particulate CEMS devices (Cross Duct) or probe shall be installed in horizontal plane; - e.
 Probe / sampling device for gaseous CEMS shall be installed protruding downwards with suction system facing the direction of flow of flue gases. - f.
 The construction of chimney shall adhere to CPCB publication, "Emission Regulation Part III" (COINDS/20/1984-85) unless otherwise specified by CPCB or SPCB/ PCC.

-9.6 Data Consideration/ Exceedance for Violation
+9.6 Data Consideration/Exceedance

 - a.
 Any exceedance of values over the prescribed standards or norms shall be considered as violation.
-However, time average value (as decided by CPCB) will be used for compliance check. - b.
-Instantaneous elevated data i.e. spikes with duration less than one minute shall be dealt separately and not considered for data averaging. - c.
+However, time average value (as decided by CPCB) will be used for compliance check. - Instantaneous elevated data i.e. spikes with duration less than one minute shall be dealt separately and not considered for data averaging. - c.
 In case of loss of data for more than 10 minutes per half hour, one half hourly value is lost and in case the loss is more than 5 half hourly data per day, a day's data is lost. - d.
 Any day in which more than three hourly average values are invalid due to malfunction or maintenance of the automated measuring system shall be considered lost date for the day 85% date capture in based on available daily average. - e.
 In the case of a breakdown of the RTMS, the operator shall reduce or close down operation if the problem is not rectified within 24 hours. - f.
-Operating hours means the time expressed in hours during which the plant in whole or in part is operating and discharging emission into the air, excluding start up and shut down periods.
+Operating hours means the time expressed in hours during which the plant in whole or in part is operating and discharging emission into the air, excluding start up and shut down periods. - g.

-- g.
 Any exceedance of the monitored values against the standards shall invite SMS & email to the industry from SPCBs/PCCs, requiring immediate feedback on the corrective action initiated/taken. - h.
-For any second failure of the industry to keep the emissions within the norms the industry shall immediately move towards closure of its operation under intimation to SPCBs/PCCs. - i.
-The values recorded during calibration or during preventive maintenance shall not be considered for exceedance and assessing the data capture rate. - j.
-Plant start-up or batch process starting emissions shall not be considered for averaging for the initial, 30 minutes' period in case of batch processes or small furnaces/ boilers not operating continuously. - k.
+The values recorded during calibration or during preventive maintenance shall not be considered for exceedance and assessing the data capture rate. - i.
+Plant start-up or batch process starting emissions shall not be considered for averaging for the initial, 30 minutes' period in case of batch processes or small furnaces/ boilers not operating continuously as per the schedule specified in the Compliance Reporting Protocol.

+j.
 Plant shut down period shall be excluded while calculating data capture rate.